KxSystems/kx-vscode/README.md

     FIXME link to a section about executing code

-TODO Insert diagram
+    FIXME Insert diagram

 ## kdb language server

-A kdb language server is bundled with the kdb VS Code extension this offers various common features to aid in the development of kdb code within VS Code including
+A kdb language server is bundled with the kdb VS Code extension.
+It offers various common features to aid in the development of kdb code within VS Code, including:

 - Syntax highlighting and linting
-- Code Naivigation
+- Code navigation
-- Code Completion
+- Code completion

 ### Syntax highlighting

-Key word syntax highlighting, comments and linting help
+Keyword syntax highlighting, comments and linting help

 ![Syntax Highlighting](img/syntax-highlighting.png)

 ![Linting](img/linting.png)

-### Code Navigation
+### Code navigation

-While developing q scripts, the kdb VS Code extension supports
+While developing q scripts, the kdb VS Code extension supports:

-- Go to Definition
+- Go to definition
-  Allowing the user to navigate to eh definition of a function
+  Navigate to the definition of a function

-- Call Hierarchy
+- Call hierarchy
-  To view the call stack from the selected function
+  View the call stack from the selected function

   TODO Diagram

-- Find all References/Go to References
+- Find/go to all references

-  To view references of a function both on the side view and inline with the editor
+  View references of a function both on the side view and inline with the editor

   ![Find all references](img/find-all-references.jpg)

   ![Go to References](img/go-to-references.png)

 ### Code Completion